 Whether you’re just jumping into the workout scene or consider yourself a seasoned pro, group fitness classes can give you the boost needed to push yourself to the next level.
 Plus, there’s a sense of community that you might not get in a normal gym setting.
 Now, you might picture Richard Simmons in an intense moment of step aerobics when you hear the words “group fitness,” but you should quickly clear that from your mind.
 Yes, aerobics is definitely considered group exercise, and it totally started a revolution, but there are plenty of other types of group fitness classes that don’t include steps or sweatbands.

-You can try body sculpt, cardio (like kickboxing, dance or step), bootcamps, cycling, yoga and Pilates.
+You can try cardio (like kickboxing, dance or cycling) ,yoga, Pilates, gyrotonics, barre, indoor rowing, swimming, HIIT, CrossFit, bootcamps, rock climbing, pole dancing and even aerial yoga!
 All levels are welcome but be sure to check with the studio about whether a class might be best for beginners or a more advanced skill set (it’s often noted specifically for yoga or Pilates classes).
 Consider these tips from group fitness instructors themselves.

 1. It’s great for beginners